 Automatically configures all applications for the specific scenario

 Eliminates the need for using task sequencers

 Drive encryption is verified during the Windows deployment process before the device is handed off to the end-user

 User-specific apps can be installed with a single click before handing to the end-user

 Effortless standardization across user groups regardless of location, hardware or department

 Legacy systems are supported dating back to Windows 7 and Vista, breathing new life into older machines

-Forward-thinking companies are exploring innovative ways to optimize their operations and save time and cost on repetitive tasks. aiden handles repetitive tasks using intelligent automation which affords your IT teams the privilege of detecting new problem areas and coming up with creative solutions.
+Forward-thinking companies are exploring innovative ways to optimize their operations and save time and cost on repetitive tasks like computer imaging.
+Aiden handles repetitive tasks using intelligent automation which affords your IT teams the privilege of detecting new problem areas and coming up with creative solutions.

 Imaging computers is a static process and has become outdated in this age of rapid digital transformation.
 Dynamic bare-metal builds have therefore taken their place when rapidly building and deploying new computers across the enterprise landscape.